CompCogNeuro/sims/ch9/stroop/README.md

 * Restore `From PFC` to .3, and then increase `DtVmTau` to 40 (from 30).
 Do `Test Init` and `Test Run` again.

 > **Question 9.6:** Compare the results of this overall slowing manipulation to the PFC gain manipulation performed previously.
 Does slowing also produce the characteristic behavior seen in frontal and schizophrenic patients?
+(To assess whether the conflict color naming condition is specifically affected, you should adjust for overall slowing effects by dividing the conflict color response time by the control color response time--the resulting value is 1.4 in the intact model and 1.6 in the model with the weakened contributions from the prefrontal units.)

 # SOA Timing Data